CBD Oil for Diabetes: Fact or Fiction

 CBD has become a hot issue for studies and discussions recently.
 People have started to consume it following the claims that it can reduce anxiety and depression, ease chronic pain and inflammation, improve the quality and the quantity of sleep, decrease or even stop the number and frequency of seizures in children struggling with epilepsy.
 Its consumption has become a common experience in many countries.
-CBD research has revealed one of its remarkable properties: CBD oils can go deep to the heart of the problem and restore it as compared to painkillers whose effect is just temporary.
+The research has revealed the following effects of CBD oil: CBD oils can go deep to the heart of the problem and restore it as compared to painkillers whose effect is just temporary.

 CBD oil has been found to improve inflammation and oxidative damage, i.e. the effects of free radicals within our body.
 Diabetes is actually associated with the inflammatory condition which leads to insulin resistance.
 While it is not wise to talk about the direct relation between CBD oils and diabetes, it is critical to elaborate on the relationship of CBD products with the endocannabinoid system, and the latter's ability to control the challenges associated with diabetes and high blood sugar.
 The research on whether CBD oil can help to prevent or treat both type 1 and type 2 diabetes is still ongoing.
 But so far the experiments have been conducted mainly on mice, and hence the findings cannot be applied to humans.
 So further investigation on humans is absolutely necessary to prove CBD's health benefits.